aws/aws-sam-cli-app-templates/cdk-typescript/nodejs14.x/cookiecutter-aws-sam-hello-nodejs/README.md

-# Cookiecutter NodeJS Hello-world for SAM based Serverless App
+# Cookiecutter NodeJS Hello-world for CDK based Serverless App

-A cookiecutter template to create a NodeJS Hello world boilerplate using [Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model).
+A cookiecutter template to create a NodeJS Hello world boilerplate using [AWS Cloud Development Kit (CDK)](https://github.com/aws/aws-cdk).
+The cdk project is written by Typescript.

 ## Requirements